Lumexralph/portfolio_site/content/blog/linked-list.md

 type: "post"
 ---

-From my learning about Operating Systems, diving into the source code of Linux, seeing the data structures for p_threads, mutex, sockets etc., I have grown to appreciate data structures and algorithms, they are combined to build powerful computer systems and tools.
+From learning about Operating Systems, diving into some source code of Linux, seeing the data structures for p_threads, mutex, sockets etc. I have grown to appreciate data structures and algorithms, they are combined to build powerful computer systems and tools.
 So, I want to share my learning as I resume my study on data structures and algorithms again after a while.

 Majority of my learnings so far are attributed to this [book](https://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1849967202) and there are some excerpts from it too.